Do Go On - 207 - The Golden State Killer

 Yeah, you probably want the fear.

-You want it, because that's the way you experience it first hand.
+You want it because that's the way you experience it firsthand.

 Yeah.

-message from DeAngelo threatening to deliver a load of death
+threatening to deliver a load of death because of their barking dog.

 So it was pretty unhinged.